World Area Forecast System (WAFS) - upcoming changes

 2. Why are cumulonimbus bases not included/shown?

-Cumulonimbus bases are almost always below flight level 100 (FL100), and would therefore be below the base that the SIGWX forecast is valid for and marked as “XXX”.
-The decisions aviation users make are unlikely to change on the odd occasion that the cumulonimbus base might be FL110 or FL120 , so this field is not part of the new SIGWX data set.
+Cumulonimbus bases are almost always below flight level 100 (FL100) and are therefore below the base which the SIGWX forecast is valid for and marked as “XXX”.
+The decisions aviation users make are unlikely to change on the rare occasion that the cumulonimbus base might be FL110 or FL120, therefore this will not be part of the updated SIGWX data set.

 3. Why has CAT changed to turbulence – what is the difference?

-The WAFCs upgraded the way in which turbulence is forecast in the gridded WAFS data sets in November 2020, and the algorithm used is able to forecast both clear air turbulence (CAT) and orographic turbulence types.
+The WAFCs upgraded how turbulence is forecasted in the gridded WAFS data sets in November 2020, the algorithm used is able to forecast both clear air turbulence (CAT) and orographic turbulence types.

 4. Where did the in-cloud turbulence field go?

-The in-cloud turbulence field was retired as a WAFS data set in early 2021 as its forecast skill was low.
-Therefore, there is no WAFS gridded in-cloud turbulence field that can be used in the creation of the SIGWX forecasts.
+Due to its low forecast skill in-cloud turbulence was retired in early 2021.
+Therefore, there will be no in-cloud turbulence in the creation of the SIGWX forecasts.

 The new SIGWX features all contain vertical information and users could, via their meteorological or flight planning software provider, filter the information vertically when creating charts/visualisations from it if they chose to.
 This approach gives the maximum flexibility to end users.